mittsq/dodgypilot/readme.md

 To prevent this, go to your car's settings and disable "LDA Steering Assist".

-This will not affect the functionality of dodgypilot, dodgypilot will turn Steering Assist on when it needs to.
+This will not affect the functionalities of dodgypilot, dodgypilot will turn Steering Assist on when it needs to.

 ## Warnings and ToS
 WARNING: openpilot might not compile on your device if I'm doing something to a non-precompiled branch, always wait for the code to stabilise before installing this fork on your device.